MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/configure-asset-rules.md

 A rule can be based on device name, domain, OS platform, internet facing status, onboarding status and manual device tags.
 You can select or create a tag that will be applied based on the conditions you’ve set.

-The following steps guide you on how to create a new dynamic rule in Microsoft 365 Defender:
+The following steps guide you on how to create a new dynamic rule in Microsoft Defender XDR:

 1. Sign in to the [Microsoft Defender portal](https://security.microsoft.com) as a user who can view and perform actions on all devices.
 2. In the navigation pane, select **Settings** \> **Microsoft 365 Defender** \> **Asset Rule Management**.